-If you have a surety bond and fail to follow through with your obligations as specified, both you and the surety company will be jointly and severally liable, and either (or both) of you can be sued.
+If you have a surety bond and fail to follow through with your obligations, both you and the surety company will be jointly and severally liable, and either (or both) of you can be sued.

 Surety bonds are required for federal construction contracts of $150,000 or greater.
 In addition, many private contracts and subcontracts, and contracts involving municipalities, counties, states or other public governments, may require surety bonds.

-KORE Insurance Holdings’ Surety Bond Department provides services for all types of – and all aspects of – commercial and construction surety bonds.
-The services we can provide include:
+KORE provides services for all types of – and all aspects of – Contract Surety Bonds, including:

-- Working closely with our clients to develop surety bond submissions for underwriters to secure facilities to be covered under the surety bond.
+- Developing surety bond submissions for underwriters to secure facilities to be covered under the surety bond.

 - Reviewing surety bonds and riders to confirm conformity to client requirements.
 We will help ensure the bonds and riders issued are what we – and you – expected to avoid any unpleasant surprises down the road.